 We’ve been talking about meetings, efficiency, and how Pikes Peak Area small business owners simply have to stay laser-focused on tasks that will bring them and their business towards actually achieving their goals.

 Especially with all of the political and cultural chaos we’re experiencing in this particular moment, it’s worth emphasizing that staying on point is a battle worth fighting.

 We can get so bogged down with what’s happening around us, or on the small, picayune details of life.

-But what I’ve seen when working with my Woodland Park & Colorado Springs business-owner clients is that when you focus on something enough — however small — it becomes “big” and crowds out room for the truly significant issues.
+But what I’ve seen when working with my Pikes Peak Area business-owner clients is that when you focus on something enough — however small — it becomes “big” and crowds out room for the truly significant issues.

 The client service coordinator focuses on moving the paper, ticking off the tasks in the software, getting the phone answered … and maybe focusing just as much on the person in the next room she doesn’t like, the chair that squeaks … and on and on.

 We all need to be brought back to what’s important in business.
 Over and over.

 It adds purpose to what we do.
 It’s also the magic ingredient that separates the good from the great.